kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	idx <- c(2, 5, 7, 3, 1)

 	# One-line for-loops can be written more compactly
-	# but become harder to read, in my opinion.
+	# but may become hard to read and debug
 	for (i in idx)  print(i)

 	# Printed output